kalush666/Paint/Readme.md

 1. The **Client** is a WPF app where users can draw and manipulate shapes.
 2. The **Server** handles communication, shape logic, and data storage.
 3. Shapes are saved and retrieved from **MongoDB**, running in a Docker container.
-4. Shared models are reused across the client and server using a shared library.
+4. Shared models and logic are reused across the client and server using the Common project.

 ---